JuliaLang/www.julialang.org/jsoc/gsoc/juliagenai.md

 1. **Schema Integration and Functionality Enhancement:** Implement and integrate a variety of common prompt schemas (see details in [Issue #67](https://github.com/svilupp/PromptingTools.jl/issues/67)).
 Develop methods for the `render` and `aigenerate` functions that enable easy use and rendering of these templates, complete with comprehensive documentation, examples, and tests.

 2. **Structured Extraction Support:** Add `aiextract` support for the Ollama backend, as currently, this functionality is not supported.
 This involves creating methods and templates that facilitate structured data extraction, thereby broadening the use cases and efficiency of interacting with AI models through PromptingTools.jl.
+See details in [Issue #68](https://github.com/svilupp/PromptingTools.jl/issues/68).
+Extending the functionality to other backends is a plus.

+3. **Support for Common Backends:** Extend the functionality of PromptingTools.jl to support common backends such as HuggingFace Transformers and vLLM, ensuring that the library is compatible with a wide range of LLMs.
+We need to create an example for each backend to demonstrate the functionality.
+See details in [Issue #69](https://github.com/svilupp/PromptingTools.jl/issues/69)

+## How to Contact Us

+We'd love to hear your ideas and discuss potential projects with you.

+Probably the easiest way is to join our [JuliaLang Slack](https://julialang.org/slack/) and join the `#generative-ai` channel.
+You can also reach out to us on [Julia Zulip](https://julialang.zulipchat.com/#narrow/stream/423470-generative-ai) or post a GitHub Issue on our website [JuliaGenAI](https://github.com/JuliaGenAI/juliagenai.org).